 Not being able to find the right team

-One key problem is that as a start up, you need a team with certain skills, but you don't have the sufficient capital to attract them yet.
+One key problem is that as a start-up, you need a team with certain skills, but you don’t have sufficient capital to attract them yet.
 You may have to start out with a small, multitasking team, and branch out later.

 It’s easy to get excited about your potential and predict growth in your company that just isn’t possible.
 Take it slow and steady, and you’ll be able to grow at a much more sustainable rate.

 One of the biggest problems will always be capital.
 As a startup, you just don’t have the clout of more established businesses and may find it harder to get funding.
 If you get creative, there are other ways of getting the capital in to make your business dreams a reality.

 Picking a brand name that works is crucial.
 It’s the name that potential customer sees first, and it needs to give a good impression.
 Take this infographic of domains before they were taken over by famous businesses.
 The companies that took over created unique, memorable but not obscure names for themselves, and that’s why we still know about them today.

 Many start-ups focus so hard on gaining their first customers that they forget all about retaining the ones they have, once they’ve got them.
 You’ll need to have a plan in place to retain them, to keep your cash flow stable.

 A lot of start-ups, rather than bringing a fresh idea to the table, simply replicate existing ones.
 This is seen most often in the app development industry.
 Make sure you have something new and fresh you can offer, rather than something stale.

 Your introduction to the world will often be your website, so your copy needs to be clean.
 Websites that have glaring grammar or spelling errors are more likely to put off potential customers.
 Use a grammar guide or a good proofreading service to make sure that doesn’t happen.